rdoix/Automate-Hardening-OS-and-SSH/README.md

 **If you are using this module in a PE environment, you have to set** `pe_environment = true` Otherwise puppet will drop an error (duplicate resource)!

+### SSH Hardening Parameters

+* `ipv6_enabled = false`
+  true if IPv6 is needed
+* `cbc_required = false`
+  true if CBC for ciphers is required.
+This is usually only necessary, if older M2M mechanism need to communicate with SSH, that don't have any of the configured secure ciphers enabled.
+CBC is a weak alternative.
+Anything weaker should be avoided and is thus not available.
+* `weak_hmac`
+  false - true if weaker HMAC mechanisms are required.
+This is usually only necessary, if older M2M mechanism need to communicate with SSH, that don't have any of the configured secure HMACs enabled.
+* `weak_kex`
+  false - true if weaker Key-Exchange (KEX) mechanisms are required.
+This is usually only necessary, if older M2M mechanism need to communicate with SSH, that don't have any of the configured secure KEXs enabled.
+* `allow_root_with_key = false`
+  false to disable root login altogether.
+Set to true to allow root to login via key-based mechanism.d
+* `ports = [ 22 ]`
+  ports to which ssh-server should listen to and ssh-client should connect to
+* `listen_to = [ "0.0.0.0" ]`
+  one or more ip addresses, to which ssh-server should listen to.
+Default is empty, but should be configured for security reasons!
+* `remote_host`
+  one or more hosts, to which ssh-client can connect to.
+Default is empty, but should be configured for security reasons!
+* `allow_tcp_forwarding = false`
+  set to true to allow TCP forwarding
+* `allow_agent_forwarding = false`
+  set to true to allow Agent forwarding
+* `use_pam = false`
+  to disable pam authentication
+* `pam_auth = false`
+  to disable Password Authentication

 ### OS Hardening Parameters